dimitrydhondt/inner-gerbil/README.md

 ### Documentation contribution

-Get gitbook-cli in your local repo:
+Pull the latest version from master and get gitbook-cli in your local repo:

 ```shell